agorapulse/grails-segment/README.md

 The **Segment.io Plugin** allows you to integrate [Segment.io](http://segment.io) in your [Grails](http://grails.org) application.

+Segment.io lets you send your analytics data to any service you want, without you having to integrate with each one individually.

 It provides the following Grails artefacts:
 * **SegmentioService** - A server side service client to call [Segment.io APIs](https://segment.io/api/rest).
 * **SegmentioTagLib** - A collection of tags to use [Segment.io Analytics.js Library](https://segment.io/libraries/analytics.js) in your GSPs.